Name

 Pre War

-William Neal was born William Herbert Mansell, in Hitchin, Herts, in 1890, the son of Priscilla Mansell who was born in Charlton, near Hitchin.
-He was baptised on 17 January 1890 in Hitchin.
+William Neal was born William Herbert Mansell, in Hitchin, Herts, in 1890, the son of Priscilla Jane Mansell who was born in Charlton, near Hitchin.
+He was baptised on 17 January 1890 in Hitchin and his father is not named.

-On the 1901 Census he was listed as William Mansell, aged 11, a relation, and living with John and Priscilla Neill and their children Dorothy, John and Alexander at Mayfield Cottages, Foots Cray, Chislehurst, Kent.
-He remained living with them in 1911 and was listed as William Mansell, nephew, living at 46 Anselm Road, Fulham, London.
+On the 1901 Census he was listed as William Mansell, aged 11, ‘a relation’, and living with John (40) and Priscilla Neill (29) and their children Dorothy (6), John (3) and Alexander (1 month) at Mayfield Cottages, Foots Cray, Chislehurst, Kent.

 Wartime Service

-He enlisted in Muswell Hill, London and served with the 2nd Battalion, Dorsetshire Regiment.
+He enlisted in Muswell Hill, London and served with the 2nd Battalion, Dorsetshire Regiment and some records have him as formerly 16121, Devonshire Regiment.

 He was killed in action on 6 July 1916 in Mesopotamia.
 He has no known grave and his name is commemorated at the Amara War Cemetery, Iraq.